 Structure roles to include variety and cognitive challenge.
 Monotonous, repetitive tasks not only increase the physical risks of sitting but also fail to provide cognitive protection.
 Where possible, rotate responsibilities, encourage skill development, and design jobs that require problem-solving and creativity.

 Encourage continuous learning through professional development opportunities, cross-training, and educational benefits.
-Employees who regularly engage in learning activities show better cognitive resilience both at work and in later life.
+Employees who regularly engage in learning activities show better cognitive resilience both at work and later in life.

 Technology and Tools